dwnhgyl/LegendaryRL/README.md

 **Language**:

-We will be using Python 3.5.3 as it's a standard distribution and can easily be read and added to.
+We are now working with Python 3.7.3.

 **Discord**: